15 Signs Your Cat Is Secretly Mad at You

 Her tail is all twitchy

 One of the first subtle signs that your cat is mad at you is when you see her tail placed low, swishing quickly back and forth from side to side, says Emily Parker, cat behavior expert at Catological.
 “Whenever you see the tail twitch, stop whatever it is you’re doing that is upsetting her, give her some space, and back off for awhile until she calms down,” she explains.
+Watch out for these signs you have a depressed cat, too.

 He pees on your clean laundry